dannybauman/30-day-map-challenge-2025/maps/04-my-data/README.md

 ## Human notes

+- **Timeline:** Day 4 stretched into November 5 when I paused after Phase 6 to finish sanitizing the Google Timeline export and write the per-platform READMEs/screenshots captured in LAUNCH-TRACKER.md before resuming Phase 7 on Day 5.
 - Confirmed Claude's "Shadow Calendar" suggestion was not a map and redirected it.
 - Chose the Disney concept to keep the story personal but not tied to my home ZIP.
 - **Script development:** Updated from aggregated visits (one point per park) to individual GPS waypoints (one point per coordinate) to show actual movement paths.